 Businesses transitioning to the cloud should implement proper logging, monitoring, and security analysis, especially when moving data and applications from on-premises servers.
 They should look for basic script faults that could interrupt business operations or expose security flaws that hackers could exploit.
 During cloud migration, automation techniques introduce unanticipated annoyances that businesses should solve.
 Security teams can set up granular monitoring and control of cloud resources.
 SIEM (security information and event management) is critical because it allows users to centralize alerts and tracking while also adding analytics, automation, and machine learning to discover and flag anomalous activity.
 By analyzing activity to develop a standard user profile for an employee and their device to access cloud resources, user analytics and monitoring tools can help discover breaches faster.
 The monitoring system promptly provides a warning to security teams if any action deviates from the user profile expectations, suggesting the presence of an outsider.

 Data Backup before the Migration

 It’s not as simple as transferring bytes into a selected storage type to move workloads to the cloud.
 Before beginning the copying, the migration activity necessitates thorough planning.
-Identifying and prioritising data and applications is a useful technique to avoid problems caused by moving everything at once.
+Identifying and prioritizing data and applications is a valuable technique to avoid problems caused by moving everything at once.
 Businesses can then consider a gradual migration to allow security employees to become more familiar with cloud security concerns and solutions.
 In this instance, they can begin migrating low-priority apps and redundant data to allow security teams to test setups and identify and fix security flaws before transferring sensitive data and systems.